 36 CFR §4.30 – BICYCLES

-(a) The use of a bicycle is prohibited except on park roads, in parking areas, and on routes designated for bicycle use.
+(a) The use of a bicycle is prohibited except on park roads, in parking areas.
 The carriage roads and trails are closed to bicycle use as listed in §1.5 of this document.
+The use of bicycles and other power-driven conveyances as OPDMDs for accessibility is subject to the park’s OPDMD policy.

 Commercial notices or advertisements shall not be displayed, posted, or distributed on federally owned or controlled lands within a park area unless prior written permission has been given by the Superintendent.